Validating checkpoints asynchronously#

 Your validation code depends on running within a Torch process group — for example, your metric aggregation logic uses collective communication calls, or your model parallelism setup requires cross-GPU communication during the forward pass.

-You should use map_batches
+You should use map_batches if:

 You care about validation performance.
 Preliminary benchmarks show that

-is faster.You prefer Ray Data’s native metric aggregation APIs over PyTorch, where you must implement aggregation manually using low-level collective operations or rely on third-party libraries such as torchmetrics.
+map_batchesis faster.You prefer Ray Data’s native metric aggregation APIs over PyTorch, where you must implement aggregation manually using low-level collective operations or rely on third-party libraries such as torchmetrics.

 Example: validation with Ray Train TorchTrainer#

-to calculate average cross entropy
+Here is a validate_fn that uses a TorchTrainer to calculate average cross entropy

 loss on a validation set.
 Note the following about this example: